muratk3n/thirdwave/en/README.md

 The combination of international agreements, health concerns and new tactics has effectively shut the border.
-So far, none of the elements in the administration’s new “waterproof fabric” have been overturned in court or become the subject of public uproar, as family separation did in 2018"
+So far, none of the elements in the administration’s new 'waterproof fabric' have been overturned in court or become the subject of public uproar, as family separation did in 2018"